Be fearful when others are greedy and greedy when others are fearful ~ Warren Buffett, The Oracle of Omaha.

 Should I invest in Olectra?

 Low margins = Expensive valuations: The company’s revenue for FY23 was UP 83% YoY to INR 1,100 crore which is a significant milestone.
 For FY24, the revenue guidance looks strong based on the robust order book.
 However gross margins declined YoY and the net profit margin of the company is only 6%.
-At a P/E of 153 times — the stock looks quite expensive unless it is able to expand its profit margins.
+At a P/E of 177 times (as at 29 January 2024) — the stock looks quite expensive unless it is able to expand its profit margins.

 Negative Cash Flows: Olectra made a net profit of INR 67 crore (approx) for FY23 — however the net cash flow from operations were negative.
 This signifies that the company is not quick in realization of its receivables and is not the most efficient in managing its working capital.
 However since the receivables are mostly from state transport undertakings (STUs), the chances of default on such receivables are very low.